Skip to main content

 FCR is particularly useful in several use cases.

-First, if you have multiple VCs in a region interconnecting the same endpoints, FCR can greatly simplify routing and control, with the added benefit of a reduced number of connections, and therefore costs.
+First, if you have multiple VCs in a region interconnecting with the same endpoints, FCR can greatly simplify routing and control, with the added benefit of a reduced number of connections, and therefore costs.
 Let's look again at our example from the beginning of this guide.
 We interconnected AWS, Azure, Google Cloud, IBM Cloud, Salesforce and Equinix, just six endpoints.
 If you count the connections, though, you see that it is 15 connections, or 30 if you want redundancy, which we always recommend.

 Example 6 to 30